General (Bangladesh)

-General (জেনারেল) is a four Star general officer rank in the Bangladesh Army.
+General (জেনারেল) is a four star general officer rank in the Bangladesh Army.
 It is the highest achieved rank in the Bangladesh Army.
-General ranks above the Three Star rank of Lieutenant general.
-The rank is denoted as a full-fledged General to extricate subordinate officers - Lieutenant general and Major general which are also general officers.
+General ranks above the three star rank of Lieutenant general.
+The rank is denoted as a full-fledged general to extricate subordinate officers - Lieutenant general and Major general which are also general officers.

-The rank was established in 2007 when Moeen U Ahmed was promoted to this rank.
+The rank was established in 2007, when Moeen U Ahmed was promoted to this rank.
 Only the Chief of Army Staff (CAS) of Bangladesh Army gets this rank.

-The current General and CAS of Bangladesh Army is General SM Shafiuddin Ahmed.
+The current General and CAS of Bangladesh Army is General Waker-Uz-Zaman.

 Insignia

-The badges of this rank have a Crossed sword and two batons below the Shapla Emblem.
+The badges of this rank has a Crossed sword and two batons below the Shapla Emblem.
 The general has red gorget patches with four golden stars to represent the four star rank.

-Appointment and Term Length
+Appointment and term length

 The position is appointed by The Prime Minister of The People's Republic of Bangladesh with the advice and consent of the President of Bangladesh.
+The Chief adviser may also have the authority for appointing in absence of the prime minister.
 The maximum length of the term is 3 years or at the age of 60 of the holder, whichever is earlier.